Handwashing not working on Apple Watch? 9 Ways to fix it

 1. Open the Settings app on your iPhone and tap on Privacy.

-2. Tap on Location ServicesSystem Services.tap on privacy and tap on location services then tap on system services
+2. Tap on Location ServicesSystem Services. tap on privacy and tap on location services then tap on system services

 3. Scroll down to the bottom and tap on Significant Locations.
-On the next screen, ensure the toggle for Significant Locations is ON.turn on significant locations in settings on iphone
+On the next screen, ensure the toggle for Significant Locations is ON. turn on significant locations in settings on iphone

-For the Handwashing reminders feature to work correctly, you must have your home address listed in your contact card.
+For the Handwashing reminders feature to work correctly, you must have your home address listed on your contact card.
 After this, Apple Watch can remind you to wash your hands when you reach home.

 1. Open the Contacts app and tap on My Card from the top.
 You may also open the Phone app and tap on the Contacts tab.

-2. Tap on Edit.open contacts app tap on my card and then tap on edit on iphone
+2. Tap on Edit. open contacts app tap on my card and then tap on edit on iphone

 3. Tap on add address.
-Fill in all the details and tap on Done.add home address in contact card on iphone
+Fill in all the details and tap on Done. add home address in contact card on iphone

 7. Remove any Cover or Protector